Activision/cwl-data/data/README.md

  * 2018
     * CWL Dallas (Dec 8-10, 2017)
        - 269 of 269 *elite* games have data (all pool play, plus both champ brackets)
-       - use of a prohibited scorestreak resulted in a forfeit by Rise Nation of game 1 against Red Reserve in pool play, but that data **IS** included.
+       - use of a prohibited scorestreak resulted in a forfeit by Rise Nation of game 1 against Red Reserve in pool play, but that data **IS** included
     * CWL New Orleans (Jan 12-14, 2018)
        - 280 of 280 *elite* games have data
     * CWL Pro League, Stage 1 (Jan 23-Apr 8, 2018)